holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The Facilitator must normally use the following process for Tactical Meetings.
 However, a Policy of the Circle may add to or change the required process in any way:

+- **(a) Check-in Round:** During this step, the Facilitator allows each participant in turn to share their current state or thoughts, or offer another type of opening comment for the meeting.
+Responses are not allowed.
-- **(a)	Checklist Review:** During this step, the Facilitator asks each participant to verify the completion of any recurring actions on that participant’s checklist.
+- **(b)	Checklist Review:** During this step, the Facilitator asks each participant to verify the completion of any recurring actions on that participant’s checklist.
-- **(b)	Metrics Review:** During this step, the Facilitator asks each participant to share data for any metrics assigned to that participant by the Lead Link or whatever other Role or process defines the Circle’s metrics.
+- **(c)	Metrics Review:** During this step, the Facilitator asks each participant to share data for any metrics assigned to that participant by the Lead Link or whatever other Role or process defines the Circle’s metrics.
-- **(c)	Progress Updates:** During this step, the Facilitator asks each participant to highlight progress towards achieving any Project or expressing any Accountability of any of the participant’s Roles in the Circle.
-However, participants may only share progress made since the last report given, and not the general status of a Project or Accountability.
+- **(d)	Progress Updates:** During this step, the Facilitator asks each participant to highlight progress towards achieving any Project or expressing any Accountability of any of the participant’s Roles in the Circle.
+Participants may only share progress made since the last report given, and not the general status of a Project or Accountability.
 Each participant may decide which Projects or Accountabilities are worth reporting on, however if another Circle Member explicitly requested updates on a specific Project, that one must be included until it’s either completed or dropped.
 For progress updates about a Project or Accountability of a Sub-Circle, the Facilitator must allow both the Lead Link and Rep Link of the Sub-Circle the opportunity to share updates.
-- **(d)	Triage Issues:** During this step, the Facilitator must build an agenda of Tensions to process in the Tactical Meeting by soliciting agenda items from all participants, using the same rules as those for a Governance Meeting, defined in Section 3.3.3.
+- **(e)	Triage Issues:** During this step, the Facilitator must build an agenda of Tensions to process in the Tactical Meeting by soliciting agenda items from all participants, using the same rules as those for a Governance Meeting, defined in Section 3.3.4.
 However, in Tactical Meetings, the Facilitator processes agenda items by simply allowing the agenda item owner to engage others in their Roles and duties as desired, until a path for resolving the Tension is identified.
 If any Next-Actions or Projects are accepted during this discussion, the Secretary must capture them and distribute these outputs to all participants.
 The Facilitator must attempt to allow time for processing every agenda item within the meeting, and in order to do so may cut off the processing of any item that’s taking more than its due share of the remaining meeting time.
+- **(f) Closing Round:** During this step, the Facilitator allows each participant in turn to share a closing reflection or other thought triggered by the meeting.
+Responses are not allowed.

 #### 4.2.4 Surrogate for Absent Members